stephanieyenyu/AMR_System/docs/metrics.md

 the arrival pattern was set by what needed testing rather than by anything representative.
 A different pattern would produce a different number.

-**What grouping is actually for.** Two properties, at two layers.
-Dispatch: the trip rather than the parcel becomes the unit of assignment, so a resident with several parcels is visited once.
-Pickup identity: because the QR payload carries `door_task_id` rather than `package_id`, one scan releases every door under that key at that stop.
-`task_type` is load-bearing — a delivery and a return to the same resident stay separate by design.
+**What grouping is actually for.** Two attributes, two levels.
+Delivery: The journey, not the package, becomes the distribution unit, so residents with multiple packages only need to visit once.
+Pickup identification: Because the QR code payload carries `door_task_id` instead of `package_id`, a single scan unlocks all doors under that key on the website. `task_type` carries crucial information – packages delivered and returned to the same resident are separated by design.

 ---